llvm/llvm-blog-www/content/posts/2023-03-16-Adding-new-LLVM-JITLink-target-object-backend.md

 ### LLVM JITLink

 LLVM JITLink is a JIT linking implementation, in the form of a low-level library within the LLVM infrastructure.
+It powers [LLVM's ORC JIT APIs](https://llvm.org/docs/ORCv2.html), which is what end-users would usually use for building runtime linking environments.
 It provides primitives for:

-1. Re-using existing compilers to generate code at runtime.
+1. Re-using existing compilers to generate relocatable objects at runtime.
-2. Allocating memory within a process.
+2. Allocating memory within a target executor process.
-3. Linking code into a process in an ABI-compatible way.
+3. Linking code into a target executor process in an ABI-compatible way.

 In simple words, a program Y, running in a process X, can hand JITLink a relocatable object file and JITLink will link the object file’s code into X’s memory and run it under X’s existing context (globals, functions etc.), as if